Finder makes money from featured partners, but editorial opinions are our own.

 (installed inside)

-How much does it cost to get FTTP?
+How much does it cost to get an FTTP supported NBN plan?

-An FTTP plan will cost you exactly the same as any other NBN plan since fixed-line plan costs don't change based on your connection type (only satellite and fixed wireless NBN plans are priced a little differently).
-Here's what goes into it:
+An FTTP plan will cost you the same as any other NBN plan.
+Fixed-line plan costs don't change based on your connection type (only satellite and fixed wireless NBN plans are priced a little differently).
+Here's a look at the costs involved:

-• Installation.
-Assuming your address is eligible for FTTP to begin with, this is free.
-Technicians from the NBN and your provider will do whatever installation work is required at no cost.
+• Installation: Assuming your address is eligible for FTTP to begin with, this is free.
+Technicians from NBN and your provider will do whatever installation work is required at no cost.

-• Plan.
-Your internet plan will be the main thing you have to pay for.
-Prices start from $34 a month and go up from there, depending on what speed you're after.
+• Plan: Your internet plan will be the main thing you have to pay for.
+Prices start from $39 a month and go up from there, depending on what speed you're after.
+The faster the speeds, the more you'll pay per month.

 How does FTTP compare to other NBN connection types?